Title: Love Her and Despair

 For a moment, Auron feared Yu Yevon might escape, taking refuge in some back pocket of the Farplane that he and Lulu might never find.
 Then he looked up and realized there were other reasons why they might never find him.
 Lots of them.

 "Augh!"
 Rikku said.
 "Incoming!"

 The air rocked with sonic booms.
 Featherless wings and claws came swooping down, covering Yu Yevon's flight.
 It was not one garuda, but many.
 At the same time, an army of fiends burst from the sea, surging over the platform from every side.
-Sinscales, tentacles, water serpents, maelspikes engulfed the party in a heaving mob of fins and teeth and spines.
-Auron rammed into the nearest scaled flank, reaching Rikku and Lulu just before the mass of foes grew impenetrable.
+Sinscales, tentacles, water serpents, tusked maelspikes engulfed the party in a heaving mob of fins and teeth and spines.
+Auron scythed through a scaled hide, reaching Rikku and Lulu just before the mass of foes grew impenetrable.

 "Circle," Elma shouted, shoving Isaaru behind her and closing ranks with Pacce.
+"They're not getting this summoner!"
 They were cut off, too far away to provide mutual support to Yuna's ex-guardians.